 The University grants up to five (5) cumulative years of time off without pay for faculty and regular staff members (including staff covered by collective bargaining agreements*) who are called to or volunteer for active military duty in accordance with Federal guidelines.
-The employee's University department is committed to returning the faculty or staff member to active University status in the same or comparable position, pay grade and salary within the department at the end of the military leave if the employee meets certain conditions as outlined in the University's Military Leave Policy.
-For more information on how to track and manage time away from work, click here.
+The employee's University department is committed to returning the faculty or staff member to active University status in the same or comparable job profile, grade profile and compensation within the department at the end of the military leave, if the employee meets certain conditions as outlined in the University's Military Leave Policy.

 *University staff members who are covered by collective bargaining agreements should refer to the appropriate contract article for leaves without pay.